Conformal welding of independent Gaussian multiplicative chaos measures: Introduction and main result

-However, when dealing with the homeomorphism $\phi=\phi_1^{-1}\circ \phi_2$ we face a new problem: as we are making our estimates for the `non-inverted' maps (i.e.\ $\Phi_1$ and $\Phi_2$), we need to match the images of the annuli we are considering (see the right hand side of Figure~\ref{fig:AnnuliIllustration}).
-In principle this can be taken care of by posing extra conditions on the location of the images, but as we need to do this on all scales for a large number of annuli, the `extra' log-normal scaling factor of multiplicative chaos (i.e.\ the exponential term in \eqref{e:ApproxDecomp}) starts to have an effect which must be controlled carefully.
-This leads to the second main novelty in the techniques of the present paper: we consider an oscillating random walk algorithm in order to find enough matching random annuli, see Section~\ref{s:Algorithm} below.
+However, when dealing with the homeomorphism $\phi=\phi_1^{-1}\circ \phi_2$ we face a new problem: as we are making our estimates for the `non-inverted' maps (i.e., $\Phi_1$ and $\Phi_2$), we need to match the images of the annuli we are considering (see the right hand side of Figure~\ref{fig:AnnuliIllustration}).
+In principle this can be taken care of by posing extra conditions on the location of the images, but as we need to do this on all scales for a large number of annuli, the `extra' log-normal scaling factor of multiplicative chaos (i.e., the exponential term in \eqref{e:ApproxDecomp}) starts to have an effect which must be controlled carefully.
+This leads to the second main novelty in the techniques of the present paper: we consider an oscillating random walk algorithm in order to find enough matching random annuli, see Section~\ref{ss:algorithm} below.

-The main shortcoming of our result is that it is valid only for small values of $\gamma$.
-(In Sheffield's work, small $\gamma$ corresponds to small values of $\kappa$ for SLE($\kappa)$.)
-Most parts of our argument could be extended to all subcritical values of $\gamma$, however there are two bottlenecks: first, in Lemma~\ref{l:Stationary_condition} it is necessary to match up sequences of image annuli under $\Psi_1$ and $\Psi_2$ with high probability.
-We do this using a rather crude union bound over the centres of the annuli, which necessitates strong probability bounds that hold only for $\gamma$ less than some explicit constant.
+\underline{Higher values of $\gamma$:} The main shortcoming of our result is that it is valid only for small values of $\gamma$ (which corresponds to small values of $\kappa$ for the SLE($\kappa$) loop measure by \cite{fs25}).
+Most parts of our argument could be extended to all subcritical values of $\gamma$, however there are two bottlenecks: first, in Proposition~\ref{p:Stationary_condition} it is necessary to match up sequences of image annuli under $\Psi_1$ and $\Psi_2$ with high probability.
+We do this using a simple union bound over the centres of the annuli, which necessitates strong probability bounds that hold only for $\gamma<1$ (i.e., in the $L^2$-regime of the Gaussian multiplicative chaos).
 Second, in Sections~\ref{ss:Sufficient}, \ref{ss:LargeDeviation} and~\ref{ss:Reduced} we give large deviation estimates for the number of image annuli satisfying various conditions.
 For any $\gamma\in[0,\sqrt{2})$, similar estimates hold for each of the conditions on a constant density subsequence of annuli.
 In order to have the intersection of these conditions hold for a large number of annuli, we need to show that the individual conditions hold for a subsequence with density close to one, which requires $\gamma$ to be close to zero.